 The work is organised along three lines:

 - Profile architecture review.
-The overall structure of the six profiles - their boundaries, interoperability, and the degree of standardisation they should carry.
+The overall structure of the framework's profiles - their boundaries, interoperability, and the degree of standardisation they should carry.
 The objective is to ensure that the system is coherent and implementable across diverse contexts.

 Members